SymfonyCasts/api-platform/sfcasts/ep1-basics/user-resource.md

 But ultimately, we created the new `User` API resource *not* just because creating users is fun: we did it so we could *relate* each `CheeseListing` to the `User` that "owns" it.
 In an API, relations are a *key* concept.
-And you're going to *love* working with relations in API Platform.
+And you're going to *love* how they work in API Platform.